 Q. I have a healthcare permit which is valid across West Sussex Controlled Parking Zones.
 How will I renew or apply for the permit?

 A. If you would like to apply for a new healthcare permit or to renew a healthcare permit, this can now be purchased through your MiPermit account.
-When your purchase has been approved you will have a digital permit for use when parking within the CPZ in Worthing and you will also be sent a paper permit by post within 7 days of purchase which must be displayed in your vehicle when parking within the CPZ in other boroughs and districts within in West Sussex.
+When your purchase has been approved we will send a paper permit by post within 7 days of purchase which must be displayed in your vehicle when parking within the CPZ in boroughs and districts within West Sussex.

 The County Council is currently rolling out digital permits across the rest of the county and we will update any further changes here in the near future.